graveyard/gearman/job/README.md

 type Job interface {
 	// The handle of the job
 	Handle() string
-	// Data returns an io.Reader of all the bytes sent as work data Data() io.Reader
-	// Warnings returns an io.Reader of all the bytes sent as work warnings Warnings() io.Reader
 	// Status returns the current status of the gearman job Status() Status
 	// Blocks until the job completes.
 Returns the state, Completed or Failed.